 The national county health rankings provide several indicators that either fall under health outcomes, which are measures of how long and how well people live (length and quality of life) or health factors, which are the elements that contribute to how long and how well we live (health behaviors, clinical care, social and economic factors, and physical environment).
-Compared to its neighboring counties, Monroe and Broward counties, Miami-Dade County ranked lower in every category under health outcomes and health factors (overall rank), as exhibited in the most recent national county health rankings (please refer to the table and maps below below).
+Compared to its neighboring counties, Monroe and Broward counties, Miami-Dade County ranked lower in every category under health outcomes and health factors (overall rank), as exhibited in the most recent national county health rankings (please refer to the table below and the maps on the next page).